-Majors will take a total of 6 electives, of which at least 4 must be 3000-level courses.
-2 courses can be chosen from the remaining 2000-level 'cores' or from the electives on offer.
+Majors will take a total of 6 electives, of which at least 4 must be 3000-level courses and the rest could be any two department or cross-listed electives on offer.

 The elective course offerings will change from year to year, but the list below provides a sense of the range and depth of the electives that our faculty members have taught in the past and are excited to develop and teach in future semesters at Ashoka.